 Indulge Your Sweet Tooth

-A common cause for your cravings for alcohol is sugar because it contains a lot of sugars.
+A common cause for your cravings for alcohol is sugar.
 Once you remove alcohol from the equation, the lack of sugar can create intense cravings.
-Keep hard candies, lollipops and other sweets around to help you in a pinch.
+Keep hard candies, lollipops, and other sweets around to help you in a pinch.

 Lean on Your Support People